Key Takeaways:

 Mining pools, however, allow individuals to pool resources together and contribute to their outsourced mining.
 In this way, mining pools gain more resources to compete against each other, and individuals share the rewards in proportion to their hashrate.
 This mitigates the low probabilities and high upfront costs they may face when mining alone.

-Mining is not the only way to earn Bitcoin.
+Mining is not the only way to earn bitcoins, however.
 Learn about Bitcoin trading here.

 Bitcoin Halving: Half the Mining Rewards

 Every 210,000 blocks, or roughly every four years, the Bitcoin mining reward halves.
 In the beginning, the Bitcoin block reward was 50 BTC.
 In 2012, it was halved to 25 BTC, and halved again in 2016 to 12.5 BTC.
-In 2020, the block reward halved again, to the current 6.25 BTC, and will continue to halve until all 21 million BTC are mined.
+In 2020, the block reward halved again, to 6.25 BTC, and in April 2024, it halved to its current 3.125 BTC.
+It will continue to halve until all 21 million BTC are mined.

 Read our in-depth guide What Is Bitcoin Halving and How Does It Affect BTC Price?